 Weight: .74 oz | 21 grams

 I never used to bring paracord along on my treks, and it didn’t take many to realize that I was missing out.
-I now use my trusty paracord to hang clothes, repair gear, secure guy-lines, and hang my food safely in trees.
+I now use my trusty line to hang clothes, secure guy-lines, and suspend my food safely in trees away from bears.
 It’s strong, weighs barely anything, and has countless purposes.

 Mini-Towel: Lightload Microfiber

 I’ll admit that I’ve never used my Lightload Microfiber towel before, but that doesn’t mean that I don’t appreciate its usefulness.
 I carry mine to serve as an emergency fire-starter, mask, or first-aid device if and when the situation calls for it.

 Eventual Gear Change: PackTowl Ultralite Face – .5 oz | 14 grams

 Lighter: Bic Mini